-Improvement Benefit Affected activities Continue data collection using portable dust monitor Ability to collect baseline network condition data relating to dust generated.
+Improvement Benefit Affected activities Priority/timeframe Dependencies Delivery method and/or cost Continue data collection using portable dust monitor Ability to collect baseline network condition data relating to dust generated.
 Able to use this data to communicate levels of service to customers and contribute to Policy reviews.
-Unsealed pavements Additional Roadroid Licence Ability to use existing staff resource to expand the percentage of network covered for data collection.
-Unsealed pavements Culvert condition rating - CCTV interior of culverts on lifeline routes Having visibility of the inside of culverts allows for a more robust condition rating to take place, giving us a better idea of culvert condition.
-Drainage Identify structures on key lifeline routes Increase awareness of district resilience issues.
-Bridges and structures Full review and update of Retaining Wall inventory data.
+Unsealed pavements Ongoing In-house Additional Roadroid Licence Ability to use existing staff resource to expand the percentage of network covered for data collection.
+Unsealed pavements High Years 1-2 Cost TBC Culvert condition rating - CCTV interior of culverts on lifeline routes Having visibility of the inside of culverts allows for a more robust condition rating to take place, giving us a better idea of culvert condition.
+Drainage High Years 1-2 Cost TBC Identify structures on key lifeline routes Increase awareness of district resilience issues.
+Bridges and structures High Years 1-2 In-house Full review and update of Retaining Wall inventory data.
 Add retaining walls and railing to structure inspection schedule.
 Develop a management plan Asset information/data is collected so that TDC can have confidence in the decisions it makes about these asset groups.
-Bridges and structures QA of culvert and railing install dates and condition Confidence in data and its use in decision making.
-Bridges and structures Increased High Speed data collection from 30% of rural network to 100% of rural network annually (noting this is nationally funded from 2024 onwards) Measure deterioration and condition of pavements to ensure a robust forward work programmes.
+Bridges and structures Medium Years 2-6 In-house/ some specialist/ technical support required.
+QA of culvert and railing install dates and condition Confidence in data and its use in decision making.
+Bridges and structures Medium Years 2-5 some specialist/ technical support required (cost TBC)

+Improvement Benefit Affected activities Priority/timeframe Dependencies Delivery method and/or cost Increased High Speed data collection from 30% of rural network to 100% of rural network annually (noting this is nationally funded from 2024 onwards) Measure deterioration and condition of pavements to ensure a robust forward work programmes.
 This will more fairly spilt funding over the future generations that will benefit from the asset.
 This will be funded 100% from 2024.
-Network and asset management Increased signage condition assessment surveys Improved planning and road safety outcomes Network and asset management

-Improvement Benefit Affected activities Increased permanent traffic counts on high volume (general traffic and HCV) Improved network modelling and understanding and maintenance intervention strategies/pavement renewal designs Network and asset management Al for sealed road fault reporting To improve prediction of fault progression/timely intervention and ensure appropriate budgets are set aside to ensure prudent stewardship of the sealed pavement asset.
-Network and asset management
+Network and asset management High Ongoing Nationally funded Increased signage condition assessment surveys Improved planning and road safety outcomes Network and asset management Low Ongoing Cost TBC Increased permanent traffic counts on high volume roads (general traffic and HCV) Improved network modelling and understanding and maintenance intervention strategies/pavement renewal designs Network and asset management Medium Ongoing Cost TBC AI for sealed road fault reporting To improve prediction of fault progression/timely intervention and ensure appropriate budgets are set aside to ensure prudent stewardship of the sealed pavement asset.
+Network and asset management Medium Pending outcome of trial Cost TBC AMP for roadside/streets landscapes and parking activities (non-subsidised capital and operational works) Improved understanding of asset base and condition to inform future investment planning.
+Network and asset management Medium Resourcing In-house